-To run background and credit checks on applicants, we recommend using reputable tenant screening sites such as TVS or E-Renter (instead of generic credit bureaus).
+To run background and credit checks on applicants, we recommend using reputable tenant screening sites such as E-Renter (instead of generic credit bureaus).
 We find that their screening reports are more helpful as they contain renter-specific details such as rental histories and eviction records.

 However it's important to follow the rules of the Fair Credit Reporting Act when you do so.
 If you take adverse action against a tenant applicant due to his or her consumer report, you are required to inform the applicant this adverse action.
 Our adverse action notice form below allows you to do so with ease and in writing.

 So what does adverse action mean?
 Besides rejecting someone as your tenant, it also includes other unfavorable actions against the applicant such as demanding a larger security deposit, asking for more rent or requiring a co-signer for the lease.

 For consumer reporting agency, fill in details of the company where you got the reports from (and not the credit bureau).
 Example: You bought a tenant credit report from TVS.
 TVS relies on Experian credit bureau to prepare its reports.
 You should fill in TVS particulars for credit reporting agency name, address and phone number.

 Applicant Name: _________________________

 Owner/Agent Name: _________________________

 [ ] Your application is denied

 [ ] Your application is approved with the following condition(s):